Manion-sebastian/node-npm-steps/README.md

 ```
 git init
 ```
-to create a new repo in
+to create a new repo

-add .gitignore to the folder

-in .gitignore write node_modules
+create a .gitignore file and inside it write node_modules

 this will keep the thousands of lines of code from being pushed to the repo.